Pocketkid2/TheChosenDownloader/README.md

 - `--season`: An integer representing the season number to filter by.
 - `--episode`: An integer representing the episode number to filter by.
-- `--audio_language`: A string representing the audio language to filter by.
+- `--audio_language`: A string representing the audio language code to filter by.
 This argument is required.
-- `--subtitle_language`: A string representing the subtitle language to filter by.
+- `--subtitle_language`: A string representing the subtitle language code to filter by.
 This argument is required.
 - `--video_quality`: A string representing the video quality to filter by.
 This argument is required.
 It can be 'min', 'max', or a custom resolution (e.g., '720p').

 The `--season` and `--episode` arguments are optional.
 If they are not provided, the script will return results for all seasons and episodes.

 The `--audio_language`, `--subtitle_language`, and `--video_quality` arguments are required.
 The script will return results that match the provided audio language, subtitle language, and video quality.
+See `list_languages.py` script for details on finding available language codes.

 The results are sorted by season and episode number.

-## download_stage2.py
+## `download_stage2.py`

 This Python script is an extension of `download_stage1.py`.
 It not only queries the SQLite database `chosen_links.db` and generates a results table based on the provided command line arguments, but also downloads the streams as temporary files, merges them, and labels them accordingly.